gyroflow/gyroflow-docs/docs/logging/gcsv.md

 Breaking this down:

-1. The first line identifies the file as a IMU log.
+1. The first line identifies the file as an IMU log.
 This line should either be `GYROFLOW IMU LOG` or the more neutral `CAMERA IMU LOG`.
 2. The second line `version,1.1` describes the "version" of the .gcsv file format.
 This is equal to `1.1` for now.
 3. The third line contains a unique ID associated with the logger/camera.
 For instance a high-end camera with internal logging may use `id,potatocam_deluxe_4k_grey_edition`.
 4. The forth line contains the orientation string.
 This corresponds to the `IMU Orientation` field in Gyroflow.